wjdenny/wjdenny.github.io/content/Think-pair-share activities give students an opportunity to hear more diverse perspectives than just the instructor.md

 ---
 tags:
   - statement
-  - topic/acue/active-learning
+  - teaching/active-learning
-  - topic/active-learning
+  - teaching/active-learning
-  - topic/group-work
+  - teaching/group-work
-  - topic/teaching
+  - teaching
 ---
 Think-pair-share activities give students an opportunity to hear more diverse perspectives than just the instructor.